 Campbell: You mentioned that the Grow programs are delivered via the AgriWebb platform.
 We are obviously very proud to be delivering this new tool, but why use a software platform at all to facilitate the delivery of these recommendations and programs?

 Rick: Over many years we’ve been doing various forms of operational plans on a paper calendar or on an Excel spreadsheet.
-Whilst they’ve worked, the reason that we’ve partnered with AgriWeb to deliver the operational planner is that now, the plans are integrated alongside the data and the record keeping on farm.
-Because of this, we can now analyze properly the effect of operational plans against previous records on that farm.
+Whilst they’ve worked, the reason that we’ve partnered with AgriWebb to deliver the operational planner is that now, the plans are integrated alongside the data and the record-keeping on farm.
+Because of this, we can now analyse properly the effect of operational plans against previous records on that farm.

 Campbell: Let’s get right into then shall we?
 Rick, what is the Operational Planner?